microlinkhq/www/src/pages/docs/mql/getting-started/overview.md

 }
 ```

-The rules will be applied and the new data field `stats` will be added as part of the payload response with the rest of generic fields.
+The rules will be applied and a new data field, `stats`, will be added as part of the payload response with the rest of generic fields.

 The following documentation tells you all the concepts you need to know in order to setup your custom rules for retrieveing specific URL content.